The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 • 67.5 dB at 100 RPM (18.6 mph | 30 km/h)

-Thanks to the elastogel roller, it improves traction so the tire won’t slip when you start pushing too hard.
+Thanks to the elastogel roller, it improves traction, so the tire won’t slip when you push too hard.

 It also reduces the noise by up to 50%.
 This is great if you don’t have a dedicated training cave and don’t want to disturb your loved ones (or neighbors).

 You can also make Novo Force compatible with training apps by buying a Misuro B+ sensor.
-It can transmit your speed and cadence data to mobile devices and bike computers to make your training sessions less boring.
+It can transmit your speed and cadence data to mobile devices and bike computers, making your training sessions less boring.

 Elite Novo Force Elastogel is compatible with bikes that use a 5mm quick-release skewer or 130-135 x 5 mm QR axles (included).